zamazan4ik/slowpoke-telegram/README.md

 * `cargo build --release`

 ### How to run
-I recommend to run this bot as a service(e.g. as systemd service) on a machine.
+I recommend running this bot as a service(e.g. as systemd service) on a machine.
-Also Docker images are available here: https://hub.docker.com/repository/docker/zamazan4ik/slowpoke-telegram
+Also, Docker images are available here: https://hub.docker.com/repository/docker/zamazan4ik/slowpoke-telegram